 But what is the difference between voice and tone?

-Writing as an Atlassian is different from writing at pretty much any other company because we have such a unique public voice.
-When writing in this voice, we're part of the team.
+When writing in Atlassian's voice, we're part of the team.
 We're that friend or colleague that is always up on new trends and wants to be helpful and share new wisdom with everyone in a relatable way.
 We know when it's time to be serious and direct, and when it's time to be a little loose.

 Any Atlassian who works with customer-facing communications should follow the voice and tone principles: product managers, content designers, developers, designers, marketers, advocates, support engineers, blog contributors... pretty much everyone.